supnate/icropper/README.md

 iCropper
 ========

-Image Cropper implemented by pure javascript without any library dependency.
-Which makes it small, fast and easy to integrate.
+Image Cropper implemented by pure javascript without any library dependency, which makes it small, fast and easy to integrate.

 DEMO: http://supnate.github.io/icropper/demo.html